What Is Inbound Recruitment? Why Is It Effective?

 Understand your target market

-To connect with prospects through targeted content, you must cultivate a deep understanding of your target audience.
+You must deeply understand your target audience to connect with prospects through targeted content.
 This is where candidate personas are appropriate.

 A candidate persona is a profile of your ideal hire for a role.
-The profile features a list of essential skills, education, experience, career goals, key motivators, and personality traits.
+The profile includes essential skills, education, experience, career goals, key motivators, and personality traits.

 Nurture your ideal candidates